daniel-molina/visualequation/HACKING.md

 >
 > In the future an operator may include a list of tags.

-## Building rules

-Any subequation can be the parameter of any operator.

 ## Selection rules

 There are reasons to avoid the user to select some subequations: